kristerkari/react-native-css-modules/README.md

 React Native does not offer any kind of built-in support for loading CSS from `.css` files and using it for styling.
 Many of us are already using CSS modules in an existing project and want to continue using CSS modules when developing React Native apps.

 So far the only way has been to use React Native's `style` property or any of the available CSS-in-JS libraries.

-The idea for React Native CSS modules comes from these projects that have made a lot of work for supporting CSS and CSS modules in React Native: [css-to-react-native](https://github.com/styled-components/css-to-react-native) and [react-native-sass-classname](https://github.com/daniloster/react-native-sass-classname).
-A big thanks to them!
+Now you can use `className` property and keep your styles in separate CSS files.

 ## Features